Jayashree-D/docs/designs/multihost-physical-led.md

 ```

-Since LEDS cannot pair a group under multiple services, so it is modified to
-single service and groups can also be formed as per specified host's LEDs.
+Following modules will be updated for this implementation.

+ - Entity Manager

+ - Phosphor-led-sysfs

 This document proposes a new design for physical LED implementation.

- - Physical Leds are defined in the device tree under "leds" section.
+ - Physical Leds are defined in the device tree under "leds" section and

- - Corresponding GPIO pin are defined for the physical LEDs.
+   corresponding GPIO pins are configured.

+ - In entity-manager, a configuration related to LEDs are defined in json file
+   by probing the Baseboard FRU information.

  - Phosphor-led-sysfs will have a single systemd service
    (xyz.openbmc_project.led.controller.service) running by default at
    system startup.

- - "udev rules" are handled to monitor the physical LEDs events.

- - Once the udev event is initialized for the LED, it will save those LED names
-   in a file using the script instead of triggering the systemd service.

- - Monitor the file using inotify to handle the changes.
+ - Dbus objects configured in entity for LEDs are retrieved and map the names
+   of LEDs in sys path created which is based on device tree configuration.

- - Phosphor-led-sysfs daemon will create dbus object path and interface under
+   Then, dbus object path and interface for LEDs are created under single
-   single systemd service.
+   systemd service.

-**Example**
+***Example***

 ```

+   SERVICE        xyz.openbmc_project.LED.Controller

+   INTERFACE      xyz.openbmc_project.LED.Physical

+   OBJECT PATH

      busctl tree xyz.openbmc_project.LED.Controller
      `-/xyz
        `-/xyz/openbmc_project